Loading lesson…

 The big idea: spaced repetition is the most proven memory technique on Earth.
 AI removes the tedious part (making cards) so you can focus on the part that matters (reviewing them).
 Daily.
 For 10 minutes.
 That is it.

-What is the core idea behind "Flashcards 2.0: Anki Plus AI for Spaced Repetition"?
+What is the main idea of "Flashcards 2.0: Anki Plus AI for Spaced Repetition"?

-Which best describes the scope of "Flashcards 2.0: Anki Plus AI for Spaced Repetition"?
+Which action would help you apply "Flashcards 2.0: Anki Plus AI for Spaced Repetition" responsibly?